Key Takeaways

 Unlike scattered notes or memory-dependent recall, a standardized chart ensures consistent interpretation across shifts and teams.
 This structured approach aligns with clinical governance standards that require consistent documentation and decision-making frameworks.

 In clinical practice, the ABG chart often lives in two places: printed at the bedside for rapid reference during patient assessment, and integrated into the patient’s electronic record as part of their clinical documentation.
-Storing ABG results in a digital client record ensures all team members access the same data without transcription errors.
+Storing ABG results in a digital patient record in practice management software like Pabau lets every team member pull up the same values, so no one is working from a transcribed number that may be wrong.

-How to use an ABG chart: Five operational steps
+How to interpret an ABG chart: Five-step method

-Bedside ABG interpretation follows a systematic workflow that translates raw numbers into clinical meaning.
-Here are the five core steps every clinician should follow:
+ABG interpretation follows a systematic workflow that turns raw numbers into clinical meaning.
+This five-step method makes ABG interpretation easy to run at the bedside, in the order every clinician should follow:

 - Check the pH first.
 A pH below 7.35 signals acidemia; above 7.45 signals alkalemia.
 This single value tells you the direction of the acid-base disturbance and should guide all subsequent interpretation steps.